Solved: DNS Server not responding Error on Windows 10

 - Right-click on the installed network adapter and select Update Drivers.

 - Select the option “Search automatically for updated driver software”

 - Let windows check for the latest driver update, if available this will down and install automatically.

-- Restart windows and check there is no more Network and internet connection problems.
+- Restart windows and check there are no more Network and internet connection problems.

-Some users report disable IPv6 help them to fix the DNS server problem.
+Some users report disable IPv6 to help them to fix the DNS server problem.